matanolabs/matano-website/docs/log-sources/managed-log-sources/github.md

 sidebar_position: 4
 ---

-The GitHub audit logs managed log source lets you ingest your GitHub audit logs configuration history data directly into Matano.
+The GitHub audit logs managed log source lets you ingest your GitHub audit logs directly into Matano.

 The Github audit log tracks events triggered by activities that affect your GitHub organization.
 For a complete list of supported events, consult the [GitHub audit log documentation](https://docs.github.com/en/enterprise-cloud@latest/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise).